KlugeNico/SimpleECS/README.md

 # SimpleECS
-A small and simple Entity Component System.
+A small and simple Entity Component System written in C++ 11.